01 of 09

 Strain and Cool the Custard

 Once it is cooked, the custard will need to be strained to prepare it for making into ice cream.

 Continue to 7 of 9 below.

-- Remove the mixture from the heat and strain it through a fine mesh colander into a bowl to remove any scrambled egg bits.
-This part is optional if you're in a hurry and don't see a lot of little particles in your mixture, but it does make a smoother ice cream.
+- Remove the mixture from the heat and strain it through a fine-mesh colander into a bowl to remove any scrambled egg bits.
+This part is optional if you're in a hurry and don't see a lot of little particles in your mixture, but it does make smoother ice cream.

 - Cool the mixture slightly, then stir in the half-and-half cream and the vanilla.

 - Cover with plastic wrap, and refrigerate until cold—several hours or overnight.

 07 of 09